Arkime Parliament

 Navigate to a Cluster

 You can click the cluster's name to navigate to the Arkime sessions page of that cluster.
-You can also navigate to the Arkime main stats page by clicking the bar graph icon and the ES Nodes stats page by clicing on the ES status indicator.
+You can also navigate to the Arkime main stats page by clicking the bar graph icon and the Elasticsearch/OpenSearch Nodes stats page by clicking on the Elasticsearch/OpenSearch status indicator.

 Configure Parliament